Methanol Market Size and Share

 Methanol Market Analysis by Mordor Intelligence

-The methanol market stood at 115.90 million tons in 2025 and is forecast to reach 138.79 million tons by 2030, advancing at a 3.67% CAGR.
+The Methanol Market size is estimated at 115.90 Million tons in 2025, and is expected to reach 138.79 Million tons by 2030, at a CAGR of 3.67% during the forecast period (2025-2030).
 The headline figures hide sharp regional contrasts: Atlantic basin prices firmed after unplanned outages, while Asian spot prices softened, widening arbitrage windows for traders.
 China’s expanding methanol-to-olefins (MTO) capacity, North American “mega-mega” plants, and surging marine-fuel demand anchor the growth narrative.
 Renewable methanol projects offer sizeable upside, yet certification lags and infrastructure gaps restrict near-term supply build-out.
 Feedstock volatility and uneven policy support add complexity, but sustained investment in low-carbon production and shipping conversions underpin a steady medium-term trajectory for the methanol market.

 Key Report Takeaways